Who is Johnny G. Farias?

 A Familiar Local Small Business Owner

-Johnny has been a licensed electrician for the past 20 years, starting his own company Electrical Masters LLC, in 2004 and working on several commercial, community and government projects across Miami Dade County.
+Johnny has been a licensed electrician for over 20 years, starting his own company, Electrical Masters LLC in 2004 and working on several commercial, community and government projects across Miami Dade County.
 Those projects include restaurants like Talavera, Los Ranchos and SUVI; Miami Beach hotels like the Fairwinds, Haddon Hall and Royal Palm and places of worship like Alpha Omega Church, LifePoint Church and Richmond Heights Resource Center.

 Johnny is proud of the pro-bono work that he has offered over the years, including the work done after Hurricane Andrew, when out-of-state contractors abandoned the rehabbing of eleven homes.
 His current company, Electrical Masters, has also donated time and labor for recent clean-up efforts from Hurricane Irene to Irma, as well as contributing to other community efforts, including the electrical work for a new computer lab at the Richmond Heights Resource Center.

 Johnny was elected as the Vice-Chair of the Miami-Dade Community Council for District 15, Subarea 154 by his peers in 2019.
-As a member of the Council for several years now, he has held community meetings and public forums on local issues that most concern residents, including transportation, jobs, crime and housing.
-He has also been a voice against county and state legislation that places unfair burden on the residents.
-He has specifically worked with legislators to get a study on the elimination of jobs due to artificial intelligence (HB 571) and also, worked with several county commissioners on attempting to the acquiring of a wheelchair swing for a park and on a resolution to have nurses considered as first responders.
+As a member of the Council, he has held community meetings and public forums on local issues that most concern residents, including transportation, jobs, crime and housing.
+He has been a voice against county and state legislation that places unfair burden on the residents.
+Johnny worked with state legislators to get a study on the elimination of jobs due to artificial intelligence (HB 571), worked with several county commissioners on attempting to acquire wheelchair swings for parks and a resolution to have nurses considered as first responders.

 Family Man & Vision